VITA-Group/PA-HMDB51/GUI/README.md

 ![](imgs/step2.PNG)

 * Use the video control buttons ("previous frame", "next frame", "start/stop", "restart") to check the labels of each frame.

+## Acknowledgements
+The authors would like to sincerely thank Scott Hoang for his contribution in building this GUI.